ARM-software/vscode-keil-studio-pack/README.md

 1. Click the **Install** button for the extension pack.

     Visual Studio Code installs the extension pack.
     All recommended Keil Studio extensions are now available in the **Extensions** view.
-The pack also installs the Red Hat YAML, Microsoft C/C++, and Microsoft C/C++ Themes extensions.
+The pack also installs the Red Hat YAML and clangd extensions.

     A pop-up displays in the bottom right-hand corner with the message "Activate license for Arm tools?".
 See [Activate your license to use Arm tools](https://developer.arm.com/documentation/108029/latest/Activate-your-license-to-use-Arm-tools) for more details on licensing.